Are you looking for ideas of things to do in San Martin de Los Andes during your visit to Patagonia? Well, we’ve got you covered!

 This particular tour departs from San Martin de Los Andes and brings you back at the end of the day.

-Shop at the Artesanal Fair
+Shop at the Artisanal Fair

 San Martin de Los Andes is well known for its artisanal fair, Feria de los Artesanos, which takes place on the west side of Plaza San Martin.